rubocop/rubocop/README.md

 $ rubocop
 ```

-Alternatively you can `rubocop` a list of files and folders to check:
+Alternatively you can pass `rubocop` a list of files and folders to check:

 ```bash
 $ rubocop app spec lib/something.rb